 How to Participate

-You can participate in The Innovation in Politics Awards by nominating a project you know about, submitting your own project or becoming part of the Europe-wide citizens’ jury.
+You can nominate a great project you know about, submit your own project or become part of the Europe-wide citizens’ jury.

-As one of our 1,000 citizens’ jurors for The Innovation in Politics Awards, your voice will help to decide which political projects are recognised as the most innovative in Europe!
+As one of our 1,000 citizens’ jurors for The Innovation in Politics Awards, your voice will help to decide which projects are recognised as the most exemplary in Europe!

-Do you know of a political project worthy of a Europe-wide award?
-A courageous project which provides innovative solutions and has a positive impact on the community?
+Do you know of a project worthy of a European award?
+We are always on the look out for “best practice solutions which have had a positive impact on the community?

 The Citizens’ Jury